aylvisaker/MC-MATH141-SP17/_posts/2016-1-16-chapter-2-outline.md

 	* Increasing: never
 	* Decreasing: never
 	* Caution: The floor function always rounds *down*.
 So $\lfloor 2.7\rfloor = 2$, but $\lfloor -2.1\rfloor = -3$.
 	* The floor function frequently arises when arbitrary real numbers just don't make sense.
 For instance, I might pay $.30$ dollars per minute for long distance, but if I make a $3.14$ minute phone call the company is not able to charge me $.942$ dollars.
-They use the floor function to round the amount down (or more likely, add one and round up).
+They use the floor function to round the amount down (or, more likely in the case of the phone company, the ceiling function to round up).
 	* {% include image.html path="2.2.03.png" path-detail="2.2.03.hd.png" alt="Plot of the floor function." %}

 <div id='s3'/>